 GeneCards Summary for ROBO3 Gene

-ROBO3 (Roundabout, Axon Guidance Receptor, Homolog 3 (Drosophila)) is a Protein Coding gene.
-Diseases associated with ROBO3 include scoliosis and gaze palsy, horizontal, with progressive scoliosis.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
+ROBO3 (Roundabout Guidance Receptor 3) is a Protein Coding gene.
+Diseases associated with ROBO3 include gaze palsy, horizontal, with progressive scoliosis and scoliosis.
+Among its related pathways are Developmental Biology and Signaling by Robo receptor.
 An important paralog of this gene is PRTG.